 - All applicants, regardless of their path, must complete a six-hour Dignity for All Students workshop in harassment, discrimination and bullying prevention and intervention.
 A list of approved providers for this workshop is here.

-- All applicants, regardless of their path, must receive Fingerprint Clearance through completing a criminal history background check.
-Forms for this check may be found at the Office of School Personnel Review and Accountability web site.
+- All applicants, regardless of their path, must receive Fingerprint Clearance by completing a criminal history background check.

 - If you already hold a teaching certificate, either in New York or another state, or completed an approved teacher preparation program in another state, you must also complete the following workshops: